 - Run a giveaway contest

-- Run Facebook ads to a Newsletter sign up landing page (like I do on this landing page)
+- Run Facebook Ads to a Newsletter sign up landing page

 A Facebook Live is a streaming video cast from your phone or computer.
-It is a great way to engage with prospective customers in your geographic area.
-You can teach something to your audience, you can live stream an Event you are hosting at your business, you can share a case study, a walkthrough of a new project you just finished and more.
+It’s a great way to engage with prospective customers in your geographic area.
+You can teach something to your audience, you can live stream an event you’re hosting at your business, you can share a case study, a walkthrough of a new project you just finished and more.